refractproject/minim/README.md

 # Minim

-A library for building JDOM APIs
+A library for interacting with JDOM elements

 ## Install